 With respect to the third emphasis area, the Commission, in VISION 2050, identified transportation accessibility gaps with respect to jobs, healthcare, education, recreation, and other considerations.
 The ability of transportation plans to address these gaps was analyzed.
 Also, the Commission identified and considered the transportation needs of minority populations and low-income populations during the development of VISION 2050.
 The identified needs include expanding transit availability and accessibility to the entire urbanized area (linking residents to jobs and activity centers) and improving the speed of transit travel.

 The transit service needs of minority populations and low-income populations were confirmed by public involvement and outreach.
-The elements of this needs identification are documented as part of the analysis of the impacts of the VISION 2050 transportation component on minority populations and lowincome populations, including mapping of the magnitude and location of minority populations and lowincome populations, and mapping of the extent to which the plan's transit element connects minority populations and low-income populations with the Region's jobs and activity centers.
+The elements of this needs identification are documented as part of the analysis of the impacts of the VISION 2050 transportation component on minority populations and low-income populations, including mapping of the magnitude and location of minority populations and low- income populations, and mapping of the extent to which the plan's transit element connects minority populations and low-income populations with the Region's jobs and activity centers.
 The development of VISION 2050 also utilized a visioning and scenario planning process to create a vision for land use and transportation system development in Southeastern Wisconsin that reflects how residents-including members of minority populations and low-income populations-want their communities and the Region to develop.
 The visioning and scenario planning techniques utilized as part of the VISION 2050 effort were designed to obtain greater public input-particularly from minority populations and low-income populations.
 In addition, the Commission, as part of developing VISION 2050, worked with eight community group partners that serve and represent minority populations and low-income populations.
 The Commission's visioning and scenario planning was conducted with each of these partners as well, and specifically asked each group to identify unmet transportation needs.
-Also, the Commission prepares shortrange-five-year-transit development plans for each of the transit operators in Southeastern Wisconsin.
+Also, the Commission prepares short-range-five-year-transit development plans for each of the transit operators in Southeastern Wisconsin.
 These plans serve to consider implementation of a stage of the regional transportation plan.
 Over the last decade, the Commission staff has completed transit development plans for Milwaukee County, the City and County of Racine, Washington County, and Ozaukee County.
 In 2021, the Commission is expected to complete a plan for the City of Waukesha and Waukesha County (Project 210-1000), and also continue to assist Milwaukee County with a study of enhancing transit services in the 27th Street corridor in the County.
+In 2022, it is expected that a transit development plan for the City of Kenosha and Kenosha County will be initiated.
+As recommended in VISION 2050, in 2020, the Commission also initiated work on a regional food system plan (RFSP) (Project 110-1000).
+The RFSP, expected to be completed in 2022, will address food access, reducing economic and health disparities, supporting locally owned and sustainable farming operations, and preserving productive agricultural land and sensitive natural resources.